 Federal and state law prohibit Massachusetts employers from discriminating against employees based on certain characteristics, such as race or religion.
 (To learn more, see our page on employment discrimination and harassment.)

 In all 50 states, federal law makes it illegal to discriminate based on:

-In addition, Massachusetts state law also prohibits discrimination based on:
+In addition to the above categories, Massachusetts law also prohibits discrimination based on:

 In Massachusetts, any company with six or more employees is subject to the state's antidiscrimination law.